Ask Slashdot: What Would Happen If All Software Ran On All Platforms?

 However, IF it could be made, then we would have a level playing field and the platform producers would have to improve their own platform to make it

-The following would happen: (Score:4, Insightful)
+The following would happen: (Score:5, Insightful)

 And the situation is back to the current state.